SalahEddine-Ghannouch/salaheddine-ghannouch/README.md

     <div align=center>
         <p>
             <strong>
-               I'm 5 Years Computer Science Student of software development experience in object oriented programming, development of Multi-Tier distributed, Enterprise applications using Java and Web technologies with Software Development Life Cycle.
+               💻 Full Stack Developer with 2 years of experience in software development, specializing in object-oriented programming and the development of multi-tier distributed and enterprise applications using modern Web technologies.
+I have a Master’s degree in Distributed Information Systems & Big Data.
+My skill set includes Drupal, Java, Django, and Flutter, with hands-on experience in all phases of the Software Development Life Cycle (SDLC).
                 <img src="https://i.imgur.com/dBaSKWF.gif" height="20" width="1000">
             </strong>
         </p>